Are they a “no?”

 If you think about it, you send out invitations, in one form or another, for not only birthday parties or weddings.
 But to all sorts of events.
 Events like youth camps, holiday programs, and even sports team celebrations.

 The invite is the promise of an unforgettable occasion.
-No matter if it’s delivered via the ole printed paper or your inbox or messenger, the invite promises part merriment and part mayhem for your party-goers.
-If you were living on the set of the Bridgeton TV Show then you would have a footman deliver an embossed printed invitation and matching RSVP card.
-Many of you nowadays go modern and create a digital invite.
+No matter if it’s delivered via the old printed paper or your inbox or messenger, the invite promises part merriment and part mayhem for your party-goers.
+If you were living on the set of the Bridgerton TV Show, you would have a footman deliver an embossed invitation and a matching RSVP card.
+Many of you nowadays go for a modern approach and create a digital invite.

 Or you could create a private event on Facebook, so you don't have to worry about printing and posting invitations.

-You can track your RSVPs and you can post additional info like directions online.
+You can track your RSVPs and post additional info, like directions, online.
 Or you could use an online app like RSVPify.
 With RSVPify you can send digital invites and keep track of the RSVPs for your event.

 Here at Laser Tag in a Box, we have created some free downloadable party invites for you.
 There are a few different designs for you to choose from.
 Check them out at lasertag.com.au/free-party-invites